electricworry/allwinner-h618-baremetal/NOTES.md

-TCON TOP linux/Documentation/devicetree/bindings/display/allwinner,sun8i-r40-tcon-top.yaml
+# Notes on various things

+## Graphics

+The Display Engine defines a pipeline which is [documented] (linux/Documentation/devicetree/bindings/display/allwinner,sun8i-r40-tcon-top.yaml).

 TCON TOP is like a switch.
-Our DT for H6128 shows that our pipeline is like this:
+Our DT for H618 shows that our pipeline is like this:

    mixer0
           \